smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Alerts and Subtle Alerts/index.md

 !@

 #### Timeouts
 An optional timeout can be added that will dismiss the alert when the duration is over.
 Typical timeouts are between 3 and 10 seconds.
-If omitted a default of 5 seconds is used.
+If omitted, a default of 5 seconds is used.

 @![iOS]
 ##### Objective-C